atk4/book/en/views/grid.rst

 You might have already noticed that if you use :php:meth:`Field::sortable` in your model definition, then Grid gains ability to sort by this column.
 The sorting is turned off by default, but it's relatively easy to add it.

-We recommend you to always use the Field sortable flag, however you might want to know that there is also a method:
+We recommend you to always use the :php:meth:`Field::sortable` flag, however you might want to know that there is also a method:

 .. php:method:: makeSortable